abhishekmishragithub/temporal-task/README.md

 ## Demo: From Issue to Pull Request

 The agent takes a GitHub issue as input and automatically generates a pull request with the fix.
+[This repo](https://github.com/abhishekmishragithub/all-things-gh-bot-test) was my test repo for the demo.

 *(Note: For this demo, the agent is configured to fix issues in the `README.md` file.
 See "Current Scope" below for more details.)*